 Despite this, folks are doing it.
-The branding opportunity of growing your own seeds, making your own products, selling them, and even delivering them, all within the umbrella of a single company, is simply enormous.
+The branding opportunity of growing your own seeds, making your own products, selling them, all within the umbrella of a single company, is simply enormous.
 California already requires seed-to-sale tracking, from germination right to final sale.
 For companies to take care of the entire process from start to finish can maximize brand exposure.

 To grow weed for commercial purposes, you need a specific grow license.
 This can cost several million dollars on its own.
 However, it affords dispensaries the chance to grow their own stock, breed new strains, and manipulate cannabinoid and terpenoid profiles to enhance effects, experiment with smell, flavor, and potency, even increase or decrease medical efficacy.
 Brands can grow their own strains.

-For a cannabis dispensary to deliver weed to you, it must have a distribution license.
+For a cannabis dispensary to weed to you, it must have a distribution license.
 The same license is necessary for anyone moving any cannabis anywhere, commercially, of course.
-For those growing on the same property, they will still need a license to deliver, but at least they will not need to move huge quantities of product elsewhere.
+For those growing on the same property, they will still need a license, but at least they will not need to move huge quantities of product elsewhere.
 This cost saving is a primary reason for companies to grow themselves.

 A license to open a Los Angeles dispensary is especially pricy.
 Tens of millions.
 Selling weed direct to the public comes with certain responsibilities, such as installing security cameras and guards, taking accountability for the stock you sell, and more.
 However, one does not need a distribution or grow license to open a retail outlet, but having them personalizes the store and makes it more diverse.